luiswirth/bsc-thesis/src/matter/mesh.typ

 over the cells.
 This means that our metric is constant over each cell and changes only from one cell to another.

-This piecewise-constant metric over the simplicial mesh is known as the *Regge metric* @regge and comes from Regge calculus @regge, a theory for numerical general relativity that is about producing simplicial approximations of spacetimes that are solutions to the Einstein field equation.
+This piecewise-constant metric over the simplicial mesh can be derived either from vertex coordiantes (relying on an embedding) or intrinsically from the edge lengths of the simplex by a method inspired by *Regge calculus*  @regge, a theory for numerical general relativity that is about producing simplicial approximations of spacetimes that are solutions to the Einstein field equation.

 === Deriving the Metric from Coordinate Simplices